FifthRooter/OpenShotX/README.md

 1. get rust
 2. `cargo build`
 3. pray it works
-4. if not, fix it yourself chad
+4. if not, fix it yourself

 ## License